 Why would my child be placed in AIS?

-Students are selected to receive reading services based on multiple measures which include, but are not limited to:1.)
-NYS Testing Measures.
-The State suggests that students who fall BELOW a pre-determined "cut score" would be eligible for AIS services.
+Students are selected to receive reading services based on multiple measures which include, but are not limited to:

 4.)
 Recommendations from last year's AIS providers.